B-T-D/TicTacToe_AI/README.md

 # TicTacToe_AI
 Plays tic tac toe using a game tree and minimax algorithm to find optimal moves.

 Includes a command line interface that supports human vs. computer, human vs. human, and computer vs. computer games.
 The AI should play a perfect game every time--always tie or win.

+# Background
+My goal for this project was to implement a minimax game-tree algorithm all the way through to a useable piece of software.
+In addition to playing with minimax, I wanted to apply good object-oriented programming practices as best I could, and do it from scratch with minimal external dependency packages.

+I didn't set out to write a tic tac toe program per se--I know there are simpler ways to do that!

 # Installation
 Clone this repository onto a system where Python is installed and the Python interpreter is available via the command line.